hypered/prototyping/tables/prototype_pages.md

 The `pages` table describes the different pages of the prototype.
+Its records are manually created by the `prototype.sql` file.